 What if I told you the reason you’re experiencing skin problems is that your skin barrier isn’t healthy and needs repairing?
 That it’s actually experiencing abuse?
-Those pesky pimples, acne marks, fine lines, dull, uneven skin tone, dryness, and sensitivity.
+Those pesky fine lines, texture issues, dull, uneven skin tone, dryness, and sensitivity.
 Worst case, it might even be contributing to your breakouts.
 All the things we’re wanting to erase could very well be symptoms of a neglected skin barrier.

 Know this: it’s absolutely not your fault.
 Many of us unknowingly abuse our skin barrier because we haven’t been taught any better!
 The beauty industry tries to sell us products and teach us habits that only make our skin issues worse.
 Don’t even get me started on awful Pinterest beauty advice like using lemons to brighten your skin.

 We’re told we need expensive and intense treatments, special serums, peels, and potions.
 When, in fact, they’re often unnecessary, ignore the root of the problem, and hurt our skin’s overall health.
 We’re taught we need to “feel it” for products to “work”.
 And, we’re taught we need MORE to achieve our skin confidence goals.
 More products, more beauty tools, more medical treatments, more, more, more.

 Instead, we should focus on repairing our skin barrier and making it strong and healthy.
 The thing is, the best way to overcome those annoying skin problems you have right now—whether it’s breakouts, acne marks, fine lines, dull, uneven skin tone, dryness, or sensitivity—is by helping your skin barrier repair and heal.

 What’s happening on your skin’s surface are symptoms telling you your skin isn’t well.
 It needs nurturing, it needs love and pampering.